Holiday inspiration currently loading...

 Start your exploration by heading south, past Wicklow & Waterford, with beaches and beautiful scenery as you travel into County Cork.
 Pass the city of Cork to the colourful and popular village of Kinsale, now firmly established as one of Ireland’s premier destinations for foodies, with a host of restaurants covering all styles and preferences.

-Your hotel in Cork
+Your hotel in Kinsale

-What to see and do in Cork
+What to see and do in Kinsale

 This medieval town is not just about food, it’s also about traditional bars, beautiful buildings, narrow streets, shops and galleries and lots of activities on land and sea.
 Take a trip along the coast, to find plenty of beaches and welcoming villages.
 Perhaps head into the nearby city of Cork and visit the world-famous English Market.

-Your hotel in Kerry
+Your hotel in Co Kerry

 What to see and do in Kerry

-Your hotel in Clare
+Your hotel in County Clare

-What to see and do in Clare
+What to see and do in County Clare

-Your castle hotel in Clare
+Your hotel in Connemara

-What to see and do in Clare
+What to see and do in Connemara

-Your hotel in Mayo
+Your Accommodation in Westport

 What to see and do in Mayo